yuanzichang603/Stress-test-of-banks/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
 * [Forward Selection with statsmodels](https://planspace.org/20150423-forward_selection_with_statsmodels/) It tries to optimize adjusted R-squared by adding features that help the most one at a time until the score goes down or you run out of features.
-The test optimize both adjusted R-squared and p-value.
+My test optimize both adjusted R-squared and p-value.